neuronsimulator/nrn/firststeps.rst

     dir(soma)

 This tells us all of the Python methods and variables associated with the object.
-Any method with two leading and trailing underscores are reserved by Python and may or may not be implemented by the object.
+Any methods with two leading and trailing underscores are reserved by Python and may or may not be implemented by the object.
 The other items in the list are additional members of soma that we can call.
 To see all of the functions available to the neuron variable h, try calling ``dir(h)``.

 Aside 3: Getting more help.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to probing objects with :func:`dir`, help from docstrings are available using :func:`help`.
+In addition to probing objects with :func:`dir`, help from docstrings is available using :func:`help`.

 .. code-block::
     python

     help(object_or_variable)

 For example, from ``dir(soma)``, we know that connect is available.
-Let's look inquire about that.
+Let's inquire about that.

 .. code-block::
     python